robojumper/SSR-CustomMusicAutomation/README.md

 This project is an attempt to automate these menial tasks and improve maintainability of music packs.

+This basically automates a lot of steps in CovenEsme's (fantastic) [Custom Music Written Tutorial](https://docs.google.com/document/d/1OHyxV5rZx8YuqXsf5ewp3qPz7-rpLSoRjyl3gg4fSJU/edit?usp=sharing) -- you should probably read that document first to understand what this tool is actually doing.

 ## Elevator Pitch

 Run `convert.py new shovel_knight`, fill out the song data in `./shovel_knight/music.csv`, run `convert.py patch ./shovel_knight`,